Seagate Chooses Helix Core to Streamline Global Collaboration for Embedded Firmware

 The team conducts 15 million daily transactions against their Helix Core (P4D) version control server and runs 1,500 builds and deployments an hour.

-"Perforce has been key to us achieving DevOps."
+to us achieving DevOps."

 - Company Name: Seagate Technology

 - Number of Files: 800GB

 Before using Helix Core, Seagate’s design centers across Asia and the U.S. collaborated mostly by email, resulting in unwanted lag time.
 After a rigorous evaluation process that involved field-testing numerous version control solutions, the Seagate development team made the decision to adopt Helix Core.

 “Helix Core has helped us unite our design centers by giving us a platform for true multi-site development,” explained Christiansen.

 Seagate has 1,000 direct users that pull and commit code.
 And 1,500 indirect users who consume the code and artifacts.
 They pull and flash different configurations onto hard drives.
 Then, they work with Seagate’s customers to provide embedded firmware for their devices.

 Seagate operates in a complex development environment.
 Customer requirements define the embedded firmware test and release cycles.
 “Drives have to spin constantly or run in a continuous state for weeks at a time before we’ll consider the test valid,” said Christiansen.